tokenized/tokenized-sdk-example-react/README.md

 ### @tokenized/sdk-react-private.useIsLoggingIn() ⇒ <code>boolean</code>

-(React hook) Current log in process status.
+**`React hook`** Current log in process status.
 Show a spinner and disable user input on your login screen when `useIsLoggingIn` is `true`.

+_Note that in an upcoming release of the SDK, log in will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Kind**: static method of [<code>@tokenized/sdk-react-private</code>](#module_@tokenized/sdk-react-private)